MjHead/Bueno-social-links-fix/README.md

 Bueno-social-links-fix
 ======================

-Minor bug fix for version Bueno v.1.0.1
+Minor bug fix for Bueno v.1.0.1

 Fixed from version 1.0.2.